Image via Canva

 And finally, if one is confused by it all, not only is such understandable as the sum of things is complicated, working such is key to the Koch Machine’s take on pattern or practice when it comes to its posing koch and mirrors about local taxation and koched-up city spending..

 Time for City wide layoffs.
 Start with the useless twit Walker and work your way down.
-All these coat holders have to go.
+All of the coat holders have to go.
 Who cares if they were promised their jobs in exchange for votes and political donations.
 Graz, Fat Larry and Hines should go next, as they stink at their jobs.
-“TOMMY IS TOAST” is the new campaign slogan, so they will all lose their jobs following the next Mayoral election.
+“TOMMY IS TOAST” should be the new campaign slogan and will all lose their jobs following the next Mayoral election so why not can them now?
 I can’t wait to see Tommy cry upon losing.